CorporateGuuu/MDTSLive/docs/FEDEX_INTEGRATION.md

 # FedEx Integration

-This document describes the FedEx API integration for real-time shipment tracking in the Nexus Tech Hub application.
+This document describes the FedEx API integration for real-time shipment tracking in the Midas Technical Solutions application.

 ## Overview